 How large is the world’s largest jet engine?
-So large that Shaquille O’Neil would fit inside it with Kobe Bryant sitting on his shoulders.
+So large that Shaquille O’Neal would fit inside it with Kobe Bryant sitting on his shoulders.
 Engineers at GE Aviation just assembled the first of these engines and put it on a test stand at the company’s massive boot camp for jet engines located in the woods near Peebles, Ohio.

 It’s a giant.

 The brand new GE9X is a winner in several disciplines.
 Its front fan spans a full 11 feet in diameter (3.35 meters), a world record.
 The engine also has 3D printed fuel nozzles and the most extensive use of parts made from lightweight and ultra heat-resistant materials called ceramic matrix composites (CMCs).

 Additive manufacturing, popularly known as 3D printing, essentially grows parts from the ground up and allows engineers to design complex internal shapes that were previously impossible to achieve.
 “These tunnels and caves are a closely guarded secret,” says GE Aviation spokesman Rick Kennedy.
 “They determine how the fuel moves through the nozzle and sprays inside the combustion chamber.”